Johann Friedrich Julius Schmidt: Work at Athens Observatory

 When the air was stable enough, he drew while using an eyepiece that provides 300x magnification in combination with the large observatory telescope.
 Only in very rare cases could he use an eyepiece of 500x magnification.
 He ran systematic studies on not only the Moon but also sunspots, color of stars, variable stars, meteors, comets, Saturn's rings, eclipses, twilight, zodiacal light, nebulas, weather, seismic activity, rotational period and diameters of the major planets and satellites of the gas giants.

+In 1862 he discovered the comet C/1862 N1 (Schmidt), which was named after him.

+On 19 January 1865, while he was inspecting the Cape catalogue nebulae with a 6 ft refractor he discovered five galaxies: NGC 1381, NGC 1382, NGC 1386, NGC 1389 and NGC 1428, all of which are members of the Fornax Cluster.
+Their discovery was published ten years later in 1876 with the work Über einige im Cape-Catalog fehlende Nebel.

 In 1866 he made the astonishing claim that Linné crater had considerably changed its appearance, which began a controversy that continued for many decades.
 Coming from such a careful lifelong observer, the claim carried some weight; however, the claim is generally considered unproven.
 Schmidt may have been biased by his volcano observations taken place during the same year.

 He spent over two years on the first draft of his great Moon map encompassing the entirety of the lunar surface, gradually entering the results of his more recent observations from Athens, when he realized continuing this undertaking would not end well.
 The dimensions of the initial four quadrants were too large to capture the detail he hoped for with the necessary precision.
 Even disregarding this, having such large plates engraved in copper would have been very difficult to execute.
 He had to accept these facts and discarded the work in April 1867.
 He chose Lohrmann's divisions for the second attempt, using 25 sections to cover the entirety of the Moon.

 Charte der Gebirge des Mondes, as it is known, was finished in 1874.
 Julius Schmidt presented the chart at the Berlin Observatory in December of that year.
 This was the first map of the Moon to surpass the celebrated Mappa Selenographica of Beer and Mädler.

 On 24 November 1876, he discovered Nova Cygni, also known as Q Cygni.

 In 1878, Schmidt also edited and published all 25 sections of a moon map by Wilhelm Gotthelf Lohrmann.
 Lohrmann had completed his map in 1836 but had died in 1840; only the first four sections of the map had been published in 1824.
 Schmidt was awarded the Valz Prize from the French Academy of Sciences in recognition of this selenographic work.